kevin7303/Google-Playstore-Classification-Model/README.md

 * 1,000,000,000+

-Restructured the test data labels to better distribute the classes and create meaning full differences between classification.
 Performed One hot encoding on the categorical variables in order to accomodate Sklearn Decision trees treatment of categorical variables as continuous

 Split the data set into  train test split of 70/30, stratified based on Category.